alteryx/gh-action-ci/README.md

 ## Usage

-Tasks interface with CircleCI and can be used to build workflows.
+This GitHub Action provides tasks that interface with CircleCI.
+These tasks can be used to build workflows.
 In a workflow step, the `task` parameter must reference the name of a task.
 This is followed by any parameters for the task.

 ```yaml
 steps: